element7-io/cookiecutter-aws-ecs-service/{{cookiecutter.project_slug}}/__initial/README.md

 This repository contains the {{ cookiecutter.project_name }} service.
 It contains the necessary cloudformation templates and configuration files to be deployed on AWS.
-The repository was bootstrapped using the [java-docker cookiecutter for Maven template](https://bitbucket.org/persgroep/cookiecutter-java-docker-maven/).
+The repository was bootstrapped using the [Cookiecutter ECS service template](https://github.com/element7-io/cookiecutter-aws-ecs-service).

 Using bitbucket pipelines, the application will automatically be built and packaged in a docker image which is automatically uploaded into the above ECR repository.